Sporting Kansas City: Supporters

 Sporting regularly sells out its matches, with over 100 straight sellouts as of August 2017.
 Sporting has 14,000 season-ticket holders, with a wait list for season tickets of 3,000 people.
 Sporting KC has a relatively young fan base, with season-ticket holders having an average age of 29.7 years.
 Sporting KC works with Sporting Innovations, a consulting firm spun off from the team that focuses on fan engagement.
 Administrators from several college football teams, such as the Florida Gators, have visited Sporting KC to learn from the team's success at fan engagement.

 The main supporters group of Sporting Kansas City cheers in the Members' Stand on the North side of Children's Mercy Park and is known as "The Cauldron".
 The name is derived from the large metal pots used for boiling potions, due to the team's former name Wizards.
 Since the rebranding in 2010, Sporting have seen dramatic growth in their fan section, with several fan groups adding their voice to The Cauldron culture and atmosphere.

-Current groups in the north stands along with The Cauldron include: The Emeritus, Drainage Pond SC, Monster Squad, La Barra KC, Mass Street Mob, King City Yardbirds, Trenches, and Ladies of SKC.
+Current groups in the north stands along with The Cauldron include: The Emeritus, Drainage Pond SC, Monster Squad, La Barra KC, Mass Street Mob, King City Yardbirds, Fountain City Ultras, Trenches, and Ladies of SKC.

 The South Stand SC cheers from the south end of Children's Mercy Park and is the umbrella group for The Wedge and Ad Astra SKC (a reference to the motto of the state of Kansas), while American Outlaws – Kansas City Chapter are also present in the stands.